-McCain's existing Policies are monitored regularly and we will conduct regular audits of the modern slavery programme, both internally as directed by Internal Audit and/or the Committee, and, where appropriate, externally via independent auditing services.
+McCain's existing Policies are monitored regularly and we will conduct regular audits of the modern slavery programme, both internally as directed by Internal Audit and, where appropriate, externally via independent auditing services.

 McCain Foods ANZ will continue to evaluate suppliers and their practices, using and regularly reviewing a scoring matrix to best assess the effectiveness of our due diligence.